Kappa Delta Responds to Coronavirus

 Q: I have an outstanding bill from the chapter or house corporation.
 What should I do?

 A: Please reach out to your chapter’s VP-F to discuss chapter bills.
 Contact the house corporation directly regarding bills you receive from the house corporation.
+If you need contact information for the house corporation, your VP-F can provide that information.

 Q: My chapter has a house or a suite.
 Can I just talk to the VP-F about my housing fees?